 According to the Accounting Act, all companies regardless of their size, company type and industry are obligated to keep accounting records.
 As an entrepreneur, you must make arrangements for accounting.

 Accounting is usually divided into 12-month financial years.
-The length of a financial year may also be longer or shorter in exceptional cases.
+In exceptional cases, the length of a financial year may also be longer or shorter.
 This may be the case at the starting or ending stage of business operations.
 For private traders, the calendar year is always the financial year.
 However, private traders that have opted for double entry bookkeeping may use other periods as their financial year.
 The maximum length of the financial year is 18 months.

 Fully managing your accounting on your own is usually not recommended.
 Accounting includes a lot of details, and it is very easy to make mistakes if you do not know exactly what you are doing.
 Your company may face significant costs if you have entered information incorrectly or neglected your notification obligation, for instance.